intel/pmem-csi/README.md

 region big enough to allocate it.
 The PMEM-CSI driver is only capable of allocating continguous memory to a namespace and cannot de-fragment or combine smaller blocks.
-For example, this could happen when you create a 63 GB namespace, follwed by a 1 GB namespace, and then delete the 63 GB namespace.
+For example, this could happen when you create a 63 GB namespace, followed by a 1 GB namespace, and then delete the 63 GB namespace.
 Eventhough there is 127 GB available, the driver cannot create a namespace larger than 64 GB.